isomerpages/moe-bukitviewpri/_bvps-experience/Learn For Life Programmes/Applied Learning Program IRIS.md

 </tr>
 <tr>
 <td rowspan="1" colspan="2">
-<p>This is achieved through the development of BVPS Learning Dispositions:
+This is achieved through the development of BVPS Learning Dispositions:
 Adaptability, Reflectiveness and Curiosity, as well as the emerging 21st Century Competencies, through the BVPS learning experiences, with activities such as Mass Brain Activities (MBA) and CodeIT!
-A common set of learning protocol Play-Reflect-Ideate-Innovate (PRI2), derived from Kolb’s Experiential Learning cycle and Design Thinking (DT) process, guides the learning experiences.</p>
+A common set of learning protocol Play-Reflect-Ideate-Innovate (PRI2), derived from Kolb’s Experiential Learning cycle and Design Thinking (DT) process, guides the learning experiences.<br>
 </td>
 </tr>
 <tr>